Erin Greer

 Research Areas

 My teaching and research interests include 20th- and 21st-century British and Anglophone literature, ordinary language philosophy, political philosophy, feminist thought, and digital social media.
-My first book, Fiction, Philosophy, and the Ideal of Conversation, is forthcoming with Edinburgh University Press.
-It enlists literature and philosophy to clarify the idealization of “conversation” as a metaphor and practice often deemed central to ethical and democratic life.
+My first book, Fiction, Philosophy and the Ideal of Conversation (Edinburgh UP, 2023), enlists literature and philosophy to clarify the idealization of “conversation” as a metaphor and practice often deemed central to ethical and democratic life.
+I'm beginning to work on a second book, tentatively titled Justice Beyond the Human in Contemporary Anglophone Fiction, which asks––with works of contemporary Anglophone fiction by Ian McEwan, Ali Smith, JM Coetzee, Indra Sinha, and Margaret Atwood––how our democratic and ethical “conversations” can and must change to suit contemporary global interconnections, new technologies, and nonhuman perspectives and concerns.

 Publications